Gantt Chart in Excel (Table of contents)

 - Click on it, and an Edit series pops out.

-- We need to add a new series so, we again go to add button, and in the series name, we will select “Time allocated”, & in the series, value the range of Time allocated.
+- We need to add a new series so we again go to add button, and in the series name, we will select “Time allocated”, & in the series, value the range of Time allocated.

 - In the axis label range, select all the tasks.

 - On the right-hand side, a dialog box appears.
-Click on Categories in reverse order highlighted.
+Click on Categories in the reverse order highlighted.
 This will arrange the tasks in the right order.

 - Now the date isn’t the date we wanted.
-In excel, the Date is in number format.
+In Excel, the Date is in number format.
 In any blank cell, type our start date, and in the home tab in the numbers group, it is by default selected as custom.
-Select a number, and we see the number for our start date.
+Select a number, and we will see the number for our start date.
 Now right-click on a date in the chart and select the format axis.

 - There is a section of Minimum Bound Values on the right-hand side of the dialog box, which is the start point of our dataset by default.
-Change it with the number format of our date we want.
+Change it with the number format of the date we want.

 - Now our project has not yet been started, but the blue bar shows the completion of the task, so to remove that right, click on the blue bar and go to format data series.